vdaas/vald/docs/performance/continuos-benchmatk.md

 Assumed use case is:

-- Verification with workload close to production environment
+- Verification with workload close to the production environment
 - Verification before service installation when Vald version up

 ## Architecture